World Travel Awards Winner Machu Travel Peru 2025

 Are Machu Picchu tickets refundable or transferable?

-No, Machu Picchu tickets are non-refundable and non-transferable.
+No, Machu Picchu entry passes are non-refundable and non-transferable.
 Once you purchase, you cannot change the date, circuit, or visitor name.
 Please double-check all details before completing your purchase.

 Do Machu Picchu tickets include Huayna Picchu or Machu Picchu Mountain?